STICKnoLOGIC/First-Accord-Docs/guide/github-desktop.md

-# Github Desktop
+## Github Desktop
 Reading articles and watching tutorials is helpful, but hands-on experience is best.
 This project will guide you through making your first contribution.
 Stay relaxed, and you'll learn better.
 Follow the steps below to get started.
 It will be fun!

-If you don't have GitHub Desktop on your machine, [install it](https://desktop.github.com/).
+If you don't have GitHub Desktop on your device, [install it](https://desktop.github.com/).

 ## Fork this repository

 <img width="300" src="/assets/fork.png" alt="fork this repository" />

-Fork this repo by clicking on the fork button on the top right of this page.
-This will create a copy of this repository in your account.
+Click the fork button in the upper right corner of [this page](https://github.com/STICKnoLOGIC/first-accord) to fork the repository.
+A clone of this repository will be created in your account as a result.

 ## Clone the repository

-Now clone this repo to your machine.
+Now, clone the repository you just forked to your machine.

  > [!warning|label:Important]
  > __DO NOT CLONE THE ORIGINAL REPO__.
-Go to your fork and clone it.
+Clone your forked repository.

 To clone the repo, click on "Clone or Download" and then click on "Open in Desktop".